nicoletrogers/nibrsbook/docs/property.md

 ### Description of property

 Table: (\#tab:propertyStolenDescription)The number and percent of property stolen (including forcibly taken such as during a robbery) in a crime, for all offenses in 2019.
-Each incident can have multiple items stolen
+Each incident can have multiple items stolen.

 |Property                                   | # of Property Stolen| % of Property Stolen|
 |:------------------------------------------|--------------------:|--------------------:|